 On the day of your poster session (Friday or Saturday), there have been times designated in the symposium schedule for presenters to mount their posters.
 Each presenter has been assigned a specific poster board location for the main poster sessions.
 This is to make the mounting process more efficient and assist attendees in finding posters.
 The assignments are listed with your poster in the program book and there will be signs in each poster session room.
 If you are not staying in the Hilton, you are welcome to drop off your poster in the Symposium Office in the morning and pick it up at your set-up time.

 Presenters will have WiFi access via the Hilton WiFi network in their presentation room during their session.
-We will provide data projectors and audio systems for each presentation room.
+We will provide data projectors and audio systems for each presentation room (we can offer these affordable models).
 We are unable to provide computers onsite, so it will be necessary for you to provide your own laptop or other device, preloaded with all files necessary for your presentation.
 Along with your device, please remember to bring any dongles/cable adapters to connect to standard VGA monitors/projectors (click here for an example of the what the plug should look like).
 Audio connectors for our rooms consist of a standard (small) headphone-type connector (1/8″ miniplug, aka 1/8″ TRS), present on most laptops, as well as RCA connectors.
 It might be a good idea to back up your data (e.g. PowerPoint Presentation files and any corresponding audio/visual files) on a USB drive and bring it with you.